Andover Central plays for first state title in program history

 ANDOVER, Kan.
-(KSNW) – On Saturday the Jaguars will play for their first football state title in program history, they will have to defeat the defending Class 4A champions, St. James Academy to bring it home.
+(KSNW) – On Saturday, the Andover Jaguars will play for their first football state title in program history.
+They will have to defeat the defending Class 4A champions, St. James Academy. to bring it home.

 The Jaguars will play St. James Academy at 1 p.m. in Topeka on Saturday.